 Compliance with the essential requirements

-In accordance with Article 4(1) of Directive 2008/57/EC, the trans-European rail system, subsystems and interoperability constituents must meet the essential requirements set out in general terms in Annex III to the Directive.
+In accordance with Article 5(b) of Directive (EU) 2016/797, the Union rail system, subsystems and interoperability constituents must meet the essential requirements set out in general terms in Annex III to the Directive.

 Within the scope of the present TSI, fulfilment of relevant essential requirements quoted in Chapter 3 of this TSI will be ensured for the subsystem by compliance with the specifications described in Chapter 4: Characterisation of the subsystem.